 1983 – 1989

-The emblem received a red background square with white and gray edging.
-The upper part of the wing and spears was cut off, making the mark even more geometric.
+The emblem was placed on a red background, with white and gray edging.
+The upper part of the wing and spears were cut off, making the mark even more geometric.
 All interior elements were painted white.
 Under the mythical creature, the designers placed the “Vauxhall” inscription, executed in an uppercase serif typeface.

 1989 – 2003

 Building on the previous logo, the developers introduced a new symbol.
 It was round.
-To emphasize the shape of the disc, the authors returned the missing part of the wing to the griffin and bent the flag in a half-arc.
+To emphasize the disc’s shape, the authors returned the missing wing part to the griffin and bent the flag into a half-arc.
 A single “V” appeared on his banner again, but this time in red.
 It was smooth, flat, and sans serif.
 The designers separated the trademark name and placed it below the icon, highlighting it in black.
 All letters were capital and grotesque.

 2003 – 2008

 The emblem of this period was based on the previous version of the logo.
 The difference between them was only in three dimensions.
-To make the sign three-dimensional, the developers enhanced the shadows along the contour of the mythical creature and the flag, which he held with two paws.
-Light highlights on the logo added a chrome effect to it.
+To make the sign three-dimensional, the developers enhanced the shadows along the contours of the mythical creature and the flag he held in two paws.
+Light highlights on the logo added a chrome effect.
 The red circle got a gradient from scarlet to burgundy.

 2008 – 2009

 After a period of bright colors, it was time for monochrome restraint.
-The logo changes were required to place it on different advertising media to make it look clear, distinct, and modern.
-To do this, the designers made the disc black and cut an oblique cut along the edge, which caused a metallic sheen.
+The logo changes required placing it on different advertising media to make it look clear, distinct, and modern.
+To do this, the designers made the disc black and cut an oblique cut along the edge, which created a metallic sheen.

-They also enlarged the griffin using only its head, neck, right leg, upper wing, flagpole, and V. The authors painted each element in two colors: on the one hand, there was a dark gray, and on the other, white with an admixture of a silvery hue.
-In the lower right part, the developers added a single bright glare, reminiscent of a reflection, and in the upper, the brand name with wide spacing of letters.
+They also enlarged the griffin using only its head, neck, right leg, upper wing, flagpole, and V. The authors painted each element in two colors: dark gray on the one hand, and white with a silvery hue on the other.
+In the lower right corner, the developers added a single bright glare, reminiscent of a reflection, and in the upper part, the brand name with wide letter spacing.

 2009 – 2011

-The designers replaced black with red, leaving the rest as it is.
+The designers replaced black with red, leaving the rest unchanged.
 The only major change concerned the lettering, which has shifted downward, as in the 1989-2003 logo.
-The font was also kept the same—large, bold, sans serif.
+The font was also kept the same, large, bold, sans serif.

 2011 – 2020

 Starting from 2011, the brand cars were decorated with a slightly corrected emblem.
-The authors took the logo of the previous period as a basis but deepened the shadows in it.
+The authors used the logo from the previous period as a basis, but deepened the shadows.
 Black and graphite colors have been added to the bird’s neck and wing.
-Identical shades appeared at the edges of the “metalized” sign: on the right and left, they were wide, at the bottom – narrow and looked like an inverted arch with sharp ends.
+Identical shades appeared at the edges of the “metalized” sign: on the right and left, they were wide, at the bottom, narrow, and looked like an inverted arch with sharp ends.
 The designers have added a lot of white to add even more contrast.
 They left the V on the flag red.
 At first, the icon was accompanied by the Vauxhall brand inscription, but after General Motors sold the Groupe PSA brand, the inscription was no longer used (since 2017).

 2020 – today

 The updated logo comes from rebranding the entire Opel / Vauxhall group.
 It became flat (two-dimensional) and simple.
 The developers removed shadows and gray and black colors.
-They also shifted the focus of the image by adding a portion of the griffin’s back (right) and hiding the flagpole (left).
+They also shifted the image’s focus by adding a portion of the griffin’s back (right) and hiding the flagpole (left).
 Moreover, the designers redrew the inscription, making it smoother, thinner, and straighter.

 Font and Colors

-From the first year of the foundation, the company has been using the original identity associated with the place of origin of the enterprise.
+Since the foundation’s first year, the company has used the original identity associated with the enterprise’s place of origin.
 Firstly, the very name Vauxhall was borne by the house where the company was formed and spread to the surrounding area.
 Secondly, the old heraldry of the military dynasty Falkes de Breaute, who lived in that building in the 13th century, was taken.

-The signature palette consists of a combination of red and white.
-At times, black and gray in several shades—from graphite to light chrome—were also used.
+The signature palette consists of red and white.
+At times, black and gray in several shades from graphite to light chrome were also used.